gaoming96/TorchFlow/README.md

 We use batch=1, input_dim=57 (totally 57 characters in vocabulary dictionary), hidden_dim=128, output_dim=18 (totally 18 languages which we want to classify).
 eg: for word `Hinton`, seq=6 (6 characters in word `Hinton`).

+We see that RNN can also make **prediction**.
+We can predict a category after reading in all the letters of a name, and use the last time step (sequence) output to calculate cross-entrophy loss.

 Key codes:
 ```python